 Digital Calipers

 A good pair of digital calipers reads to 0.001″.
 That precision matters when you’re fitting drawers, making joints, or checking board thickness.
 Mine cost $25 and I use them constantly.
-Way more accurate than tape measure readings.
+Way more accurate than squinting at tape measure markings and guessing between the lines.

 Laser Measure

 For measuring across a room or checking diagonal dimensions, a laser measure is faster and more accurate than wrangling a long tape.
 I use mine mostly for built-ins and room layouts.
-Bosch makes reliable ones.
+Bosch makes reliable ones that don’t break the bank.

 Digital Angle Gauge

 Wixey and similar brands make gauges that read angles to 0.1 degree.
 Set your table saw blade or miter gauge precisely.
-Verify compound miters.
-Takes the guesswork out of angled work.
+Verify compound miters before cutting expensive stock.
+Takes the guesswork out of angled work entirely.
 About $30-40 and worth every penny.

 Moisture Meter

 If you work with rough lumber or dry your own wood, you need one.
-Pin meters are most common – they poke into the wood and read moisture content.
-Knowing your wood is actually dry before milling prevents warping disasters later.
+Pin meters are most common — they poke into the wood and read moisture content.
+Knowing your wood is actually dry before milling prevents warping disasters weeks after you’ve finished the project.

 Shop Vac with Good Filter

 Not glamorous, but a decent shop vac connected to your tools changes the shop environment completely.
 Less dust in your lungs, less cleanup time, better visibility of your work.
-The filter quality matters more than the motor power.
+The filter quality matters more than the motor power — don’t cheap out there.

 LED Work Lights